 Tata Altrox CNG Variants Explained - Which One To Buy?

-The Tata Tiago is the 3rd in this list with an adult safety score of 12.52 out of 17 and a child safety score of 34.15 out of 49.
+Tested under Global NCAP’s older crash test protocol, the Tiago scored an adult safety score of 12.52 out of 17 and a child safety score of 34.15 out of 49.
 The final star rating for this car stands at 4 for adults and 3 for child safety.

-The Tata Tiago is available with a petrol-manual, petrol-automatic, CNG-manual and electric-automatic powertrain options.
-However, only 4 petrol-manual, 1 petrol-automatic and 2 CNG-manual variants cost under Rs.
+The Tata Tiago is available with a petrol-manual, petrol-automatic, CNG-manual, CNG-automatic and electric powertrain options.
+However, only 6 petrol-manual, 1 petrol-automatic and 2 CNG-manual variants cost under Rs.
 7.0 lakh (ex-showroom).

 Tata Tiago, Tiago NRG Petrol Variants Explained - Which One To Buy?